 The name of your limited company must:

-- end with ‘Limited’ or ‘LTD’ if it is a private company limited by shares or guarantee – or the Welsh equivalent (‘Cyfyngedig’ or ‘CYF’) for companies with a registered office in Wales
+- end with ‘Limited’ or ‘LTD’ if it is a private company limited by shares or guarantee – or ‘Cyfyngedig’ or ‘CYF’ for Welsh companies with a registered office in Wales

-- end with ‘Public Limited Company’ or ‘PLC’ if it is a public company limited by shares – or the Welsh equivalent (‘Cwmni Cyfyngedig Cyhoeddus’ or ‘CCC’) for public companies with a registered office in Wales
+- end with ‘Public Limited Company’ or ‘PLC’ if it is a public company limited by shares – or ‘Cwmni Cyfyngedig Cyhoeddus’ or ‘CCC’ for Welsh public companies with a registered office in Wales

 Private companies limited by guarantee can apply for exemption from using ‘Limited’ or ‘Ltd’ (or the Welsh equivalent) at the end of their name if their articles of association state that: